urospenezic/deckbox-searcher/README.md

 ## Overview

-Deckbox Searcher is a web application that helps you efficiently search for multiple cards in a user's [Deckbox.org](https://deckbox.org/) inventory.
+Deckbox Searcher is a tool that helps you efficiently search for multiple cards in a user's [Deckbox.org](https://deckbox.org/) inventory.
 Instead of manually searching for cards one at a time, this tool allows you to paste a list of cards you're looking for and quickly find which ones a specific user has in their collection.

 ## Live Demo